Apply for September 2022 Entry

 Careers Leader/Manager – Faye Mawdesley

-All students have access to the Careers MOODLE page which contains useful information, links and resources to support with career/progression planning.
+All students have access to the Careers student share page which contains lots of useful information, links and resources to support with career/progression planning.

 All full time students have access to a programme of careers education tutorials throughout their time at Cardinal Newman.
 Careers staff work closely with pastoral staff to plan careers sessions that include a diverse range of topics relating to careers and employability.